UCR's First Mascot: Lady Mac Tavish of Walpole aka Buttons

 The UC Riverside Mace

-The UC Riverside mace was hand-crafted with inlaid woods, with the head and shaft made out of Hawaiian Koa wood.
-The light inlaid wood is Yellow Fir from Canada, and the dark inlays are Desert Ironwood, collected by Professor Helmkamp throughout Southern California.
+The UC Riverside mace was hand-crafted with inlaid woods, with the head and shaft made out of Hawaiian koa wood.
+The light inlaid wood is yellow fir from Canada and the dark inlays are desert ironwood, collected by Helmkamp throughout Southern California.
 The mace has ornaments at the top and on the base.
 The base is in the shape of a citrus fruit, representing UCR's Citrus Experiment Station.
 The top ornament is the bear of the State of California.
-Seals of California and the University are mounted on opposite sides of the mace's head.
-Below the seals are the mottos of California and the University, respectively, along with the years 1850 (the year California was admitted in to the Union) and 1868 (the year the University of California was founded).
+Seals of California and the university are mounted on opposite sides of the mace's head.
+Below the seals are the mottos of California and the UCR, respectively, along with the years 1850 (the year California was admitted in to the Union) and 1868 (the year the University of California was founded).